Import and explore a map

 - In the Contents pane, click Mali_MajorCities.

-- On the ribbon, under Feature Layer, click the Labeling tab.
+- If necessary, click the Labeling tab.

 In the Layer group, the Label button is turned off, but the major cities appear to be labeled.

 This is because the labels are coming from an Annotation feature class instead, the layer named Mali_MajorCitiesAnno.

 Annotation feature classes have a different data structure in ArcGIS Pro than in ArcMap.
 If you have annotation feature classes created in ArcMap, you can display and query them in ArcGIS Pro.
 However, to edit them or modify them, they must first be upgraded.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.